-With the trace option active, the program does not daemonize and all trace output goes to stdout; it displays each message that is processed.
+With the trace option active, the program does not run as a daemon and all trace output goes to stdout; it displays each message that is processed.

-You can use this feature in your own subagents by calling the set_debug_level routine and pass it the TRACE parameter.
+You can use this feature in your own subagents by calling the set debug level routine and pass it the TRACE parameter.